Leg Swelling Q & A

 Why Does Leg Swelling Happen?

-When Does Leg Swelling Require Medical Care?
+When Does This Condition Require Medical Care?

 Patients should seek medical help if they experience symptoms including chest pain, inability to breathe freely, dizzy spells, loss of consciousness, or disorientation.
-If the leg swelling appears to have no obvious cause, it’s best to contact the doctor immediately to determine whether an appointment is necessary.
+If the swelling appears to have no obvious cause, it’s best to contact the doctor immediately to determine whether an appointment is necessary.

 How Can Patients Alleviate Leg Swelling?

-There may be several ways that patients can help alleviate leg swelling at home once they’ve seen the doctor for treatment.
+There may be several ways that patients can help alleviate the swelling at home once they’ve seen the doctor for treatment.
 The doctor may recommend solutions such as placing a pillow under the legs when in bed, taking regular breaks to stay in motion, and sticking to a strict regimen for any prescribed medications.
-If the leg swelling occurs because of controllable factors, the patient may need to make some lifestyle changes.
+If swelling occurs because of controllable factors, the patient may need to make some lifestyle changes.
 For example, heart disease patients who suffer from leg swelling will need to achieve a normal weight, eat a healthy diet, and get regular exercise to improve their heart health.
 Leg swelling can often be controlled very effectively when the underlying factors are addressed medically.